 Compared to the random locations of fuses and relays throughout the electrical system in older vehicles (those built up until the mid- to late-1980s), the Power Center is a welcome improvement.
 With most of the relays and fuses grouped together inside one or two plastic boxes, and labeled so you can identify the fuses and relays inside, the Power Center provides a great place to start your electrical diagnosis.

-Many vehicles may also have a separate fuse panel inside the vehicle (usually under the instrument panel or under a side kick panel) that holds fuses for lower amperage electrical accessories and circuits such as radio, power seats, windows, power outlets, horn, interior lights, etc. But most of the high amperage circuits are routed through the power center rather than the smaller interior fuse panel.
+Many vehicles may also have one or more separate fuse panels inside the vehicle (usually under the instrument panel or under a side kick panel) that hold fuses for lower amperage electrical accessories and circuits such as radio, power seats, windows, power outlets, horn, interior lights, etc. But most of the high amperage circuits are routed through the power center rather than a smaller interior fuse panel.

 The power center is located in the engine compartment.
 It is usually a large rectangular plastic box with a removable cover.
 If you can't find it, refer to your vehicle owners manual for its location.